chriskrycho/v4.chriskrycho.com/2014/doctrine.txt

 > which our religion is contained we have given the first place, since by it our
 > salvation commences; but it must be transfused into the breast, and pass into
 > the conduct, and so transform us into itself, as not to prove unfruitful.
-> ---John Calvin, _Institutes of the Christian Religion_, III:6.4.